gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 ```

 `OrderTopologically` method can only work on directed acyclic graphs.
-If the graph contains cycles then `CircularDependencyException` is raised.
+If the graph contains a cycle then `CircularDependencyException` is raised.

 ### Stable Topological Sorting of a Graph